 Q. Will I definitely be able to apply for an SIA licence after I successfully complete my course?

 A. Applicants to the SIA must ensure they meet criminality, Identification and `Right to Work` criteria in order to obtain a licence.
 It is the candidates responsibility that they meet the SIA’s licensing criteria before applying for an SIA licence.
 Please click HERE for more details.

 Q. What if I (or a group booked by an organisation) suddenly can’t attend the course which has been paid for?

-A. If you notify EZ Training early enough, i.e. 7 working days notice, we will book you on to a later available course.
-If however, you fail to notify us in advance or just don’t turn up on the morning of the course, then you will lose your course fee, as besides registration for the course, order of your exams and course pack, this will have also affected a place on the course for another paying candidate.
+A. If you notify EZ Training early enough, i.e. at least 7 working days notice, we will book you on to a later available course, even if an alternative type of course with us.
+If however, you fail to notify us well in advance or just don’t turn up on the morning of the course, then you will lose your course fee, as besides registration for the course, order of your exams and course pack, this will have also affected a place on the course for another paying candidate.

 For a company group which does not arrive for the course, the same applies as detailed above, which has also affected the day/s booked and registered for the course being wasted, when another course for other paying applicants could have been arranged and filled for the same dates.

 Q. What if I cannot attend the full course?

 A. Full attendance for your course is required.
 If you know you cannot fully attend, then please consider an alternative suitable course, as failure to attend any of the days will result in you losing your place on the course and your fee